3 children rescued from Boynton Beach house of filth; adults arrested

 Cassagnol and Dallegrand reportedly are known to DCF.

-“The older children are left alone and often don’t go to school because they have no clean clothes,” DCF says.
+“The older children are left alone and often don’t go to school because they have no clean clothes,” according to an arrest document.
 The home is filthy with crawling roaches in every room and the toilet is not connected to the floor, according to the investigator.

 When the officer knocked on the door, Dallegrand's breath smelled like alcohol and one of the children ran out the door.
 Dallegrand tried to go after the child but almost fell walking out, the officer reported.

-DCF says Dallegrand is an “ extreme alcoholic” and has frequent seizures so he needs to be in rehab.
+The report alleges that Dallegrand is an “ extreme alcoholic” and has frequent seizures so he needs to be in rehab.

 The older children told the officer Dallengrand had just come home from the hospital and they were home alone all day.